benfalk/blog/source/_posts/2015-08-25-test-the-order-of-calls-with-rspec.markdown

   allow(response).to receive(:code).and_return('200').ordered
 ```

 In this case, `allow` overrides previous mock setups.
-When run this code is run
+When this code is run
-it `response` will always return 200.
-If you want to check this out for youself
+the `response` will always return 200.
+If you want to check this out for
-I threw it up on [github](https://github.com/benfalk/fetcher).
+youself I threw it up on [github](https://github.com/benfalk/fetcher).